-As we noted in the previous post, the 20th century for Macedonia is a time of drastic changes in the way of life of the ordinary people, a time of rapid cultural development and technical advancement, the time of the recognition of the Macedonian nation and the declaration of the independence.
-But it is also a century of great losses – many people had died in war and poverty, the long-awaited freedom had turned into occupation, revolutions had failed.
+As we noted in the previous post; the 20th century for Macedonia is a time of drastic changes in the way of life of the ordinary people.
+It’s a time of rapid cultural development and technical advancement.
+As well as the time of the recognition of the Macedonian nation.
+Along with the declaration of the independence.
+However, it is also a century of great losses; many people had died in war and poverty; the long-awaited freedom had turned into occupation.
+Revolutions had failed.

 As time passes, the scars are slowly erased and life goes on.
 Nevertheless, the stories that people tell, the books they write and the black and white photographs are still there to remind us of what happened in the past, to show us how people lived.

 After the first Balkan war the hopes for a united and independent Macedonian republic were crushed.
 The Bucharest treaty of 1913 divided Macedonia among Serbia, Greece and Bulgaria.
 Today Pirin Macedonia and Aegean Macedonia are still within the borders of Bulgaria and Greece.
 The latter forced the entire Slavic population to leave its homes flee to Bulgaria and Serbia.

 However, they proceeded in the same way with the local population; they had a policy for denationalization of the Macedonian people.
 In the Kingdom of Serbia the Macedonians were not allowed to officially use their language; the entire administration, news and education was in Serbian.
 Meanwhile the major cities, especially Skopje, were being populated with Serbs to speed up the assimilation.